zisuzlabs/retreeforests/cancer.md

 ## Cancer Research

-According to National Cancer Institute website
+According to National Cancer Institute website[^note]

+[^note]:
-Cancer is a genetic disease—that is, it is caused by changes to genes that control the way our cells function, especially how they grow and divide.
+Cancer is a genetic disease—that is, it is caused by changes
+to genes that control the way our cells function, especially
+how they grow and divide.

  Genetic changes that cause cancer can happen because:

 - of errors that occur as cells divide.
-- of damage to DNA caused by harmful substances in the environment, such as the chemicals in tobacco smoke and ultraviolet rays from the sun.
+- of damage to DNA caused by harmful substances in the environment,
+  such as the chemicals in tobacco smoke and ultraviolet rays from the sun.
 - they were inherited from our parents.

-The body normally eliminates cells with damaged DNA before they turn cancerous.
-But the body’s ability to do so goes down as we age.
-This is part of the reason why there is a higher risk of cancer later in life.
+The body normally eliminates cells with damaged DNA
+before they turn cancerous.
+But the body’s ability to do so
+goes down as we age.
+This is part of the reason why there is
+a higher risk of cancer later in life.

+---

 There were 463,675 new cancer cases estimated to be in Arab countries, corresponding to 2.4% of the global incidence.
 Females' cancers accounted for 52.9% of that number, compared with 47.8% worldwide.